POLYVIEW-3D Tutorial

 Highlighting by interaction

-The POLYVIEW server provides an option for automatic protein interface recognition and highlighting.
-This option is enabled when either a protein complex is directly submitted or a PDB entry with multiple chains in its asymmetric or biological unit, as defined by PQS, is requested.
-Residues that are found to be within the interaction interface can be optionally highlighted using one of the following options: colored in red, side chains rendered as sticks, or represented as spheres.
-The respective per-chain list of residues will appear in the resulting annotation page, next to the image of the complex.
+The POLYVIEW server provides an option for automatic protein interface recognition and subsequent highlighting.
+Obviously, the input structure has to contain multiple protein chains in order to have this option work.
+Residues found to be within the interaction interface can be optionally highlighted using one of the following options: colored in red, side chains rendered as sticks, or represented as spheres.
+The corresponding per-chain list of residues will appear at the resulting annotation page, next to the image of the complex.

-In order to define protein interaction interfaces, the change in solvent accessibility area (SA) upon complex formation is calculated using the DSSP program for each residue.
+In order to define protein interaction interfaces, the change in solvent accessibility area (SA) upon complex formation is calculated for each residue using the DSSP program.
 For that purpose, the solvent exposed surface area of each residue is computed twice: using the isolated chain considered as unbound structure, and the protein complex that represents the bound state:

 dSA = SA(Unbound) − SA(Bound)